This document is intended for the majority of our customers.

 Data concerning the "Trainer" profile

-• Contact details: landline telephone, mobile telephone, email address
+- Contact data: landline phone, mobile phone, email address

-Data concerning the "Software Manager", "Departmental Support Officer" and "HR Manager" profiles:
+Data concerning the "Software Managers" and "HR Managers" profiles

-The collection of certain particularly sensitive data is strictly governed by the RGPD and requires particular vigilance.
-This includes data revealing a person's alleged racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, genetic and biometric data, data concerning a person's health, sex life or sexual orientation, data relating to criminal convictions or offences, and the unique national identification number (NIR or social security number).
+The collection of certain data, particularly sensitive data, is strictly regulated by GDPR and requires special attention.
+This includes data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic and biometric data, data concerning health, sexual life, or sexual orientation, data relating to criminal convictions or offenses, as well as the national identification number (NIR or social security number).

-The data is collected by the customer.
-This may include, but is not limited to, the connection of the SoWeSign software to an ERP system, the provision of files containing personal data, and manual entries in the software.
+The data is collected through provision by the client.
+This may include, among other things, the connection of the SoWeSign software to an ERP system, the provision of files containing the necessary data for collection, as well as manual entries into the software (non-exhaustive list).

-Data may also be collected when connecting to applications and filling in forms.
+Data may also be collected when connecting to applications and completing questionnaires.

-The collection of certain data may be mandatory in order to ensure the achievement of specific data processing objectives.
-Data necessary for the performance of contracts, such as that specified in point 5 Categories of data collected, may be considered mandatory in order to guarantee the provision of the agreed services.
-Similarly, data necessary for the efficient management of activities, such as contact information for the various stakeholders, may be required to ensure smooth communication and appropriate follow-up.
+The collection of certain data may be mandatory to ensure the achievement of specific data processing objectives.
+Data necessary for the performance of contracts, such as those specified in point 5.
+Categories of collected data, may be considered mandatory to ensure the provision of the agreed services.
+Likewise, data necessary for the efficient management of activities, such as contact information for various stakeholders, may be required to ensure smooth communication and proper follow-up.

 5 - Retention period for categories of data